 Another way is to pay via your bank account.
 This is known as an EFT Discount and can save you an average of $27 per year.
 Keep in mind, however, that these amounts are just estimates.
 You should speak with your insurance company to see if your company offers more!

-Telematics are the new emerging thing in the auto industry.
-Basically, using an in-car device, insurance companies track the way you drive in order to more percisely determine your premium.
+Telematics are an emerging trend in auto insurance.
+Insurance companies use in-car telematics devices to track the way you drive in order to more precisely determine your premium.
 Here are some companies that have these programs as well as the potential savings.
-Consider, however, that your state might not participate in these programs, even if your company is listed below.
+Check to confirm the availability of telematics-powered insurance in your state.

 |Progressive's SnapShot||Average of $130|